 *Pull up screen with select and unselect options

-The first option you are looking at is the Search My Records table with all of the information selected.
+The first option you are looking at is a table with all of the information selected.
 This is what it would look like when you first enter the page.
 All your records will already be selected, and you will be able to unselect anything if you want to filter your results.

 The second option, everything is unselected and blank so you can make your own selection of what you want to find.